Crumbs Bake Shop: Financial status

 Crumbs Bake Shop, a publicly traded business listed on NASDAQ, reached its peak stock price in 2011.
 A one-time loss of US $700,000 due to Hurricane Sandy in combination with steadily declining sales due to competition from locally owned mom-and-pop cupcake shops as well as increased competition from grocery stores, caused a sharp decline in the company's prospects and stock price in 2013.
 Crumbs borrowed $10 million through convertible promissory notes and announced plans to close some underperforming stores in 2013.

 On July 8, 2014, the company announced it was immediately closing all of the remaining locations and evaluated its options, including a possible bankruptcy filing.
 Crumbs, which went public three years ago at the height of the gourmet-cupcake boom, has seen its financial outlook deteriorate amid several years of losses, a dwindling cash supply, and a food craze that is petering out.
 The company’s stock was delisted from the NASDAQ Stock Market on July 1, a development that the company warned would trigger a default on some debt payments.

 Shortly after Crumbs closed its shops, an announcement was made that a deal had been reached to transfer the rights to the chain to an investment group including Marcus Lemonis (of the CNBC reality show The Profit) and Fischer Enterprises.
 The group stated that their intentions were to rapidly reopen stores with more diverse offerings.
 As part of the agreement the existing corporation filed for bankruptcy, and court approval was needed to finalize the deal.

 On August 26, 2014, Crumbs won court approval to start reopening its stores, intending to keep only about 24 stores open.

 On October 14, 2014, Crumbs reopened its first shop in Manhattan.

 Marcus Lemonis sold his interest in the Crumbs retail stores in September 2015, as the baked-goods venture wasn't performing to expectations.

-In April 2016 the value of Crumbs stock had fallen to less than $.01 per share.
-In December 2016, Crumbs Bake Shop once again closed all its stores.
-Crumbs plans to open its first store in 2025 in Manhattan, New York City, with about 100 locations planned.
+In April 2016, the value of Crumbs stock had fallen to less than $.01 per share.
+In December 2016, Crumbs Bake Shop permanently closed all of its remaining stores.

+In 2022, the company was sold back to the Bauer family, who reopened it as an online store and began selling their products via grocery stores and Goldbelly.
+It is unknown when will the stores reopen.